CursedLand/UnSealer/README.md

 # UnSealer
 - A Deobfuscator Base Which Uses Plugins And Multi-Platform Of Assembly Lib's | Its Easy To Build On Download Now Make Ur Own Plugin !
+- UnSealer is released under the GPLv3 license.
 # How To Use

 - 1 - Drag Your Assembly